The 7 Simplest Ways To Lower Your Bounce Rate and Get More Conversions

 That’s why I introduce to you the 7 simplest ways to lower your bounce rate and get more conversions.

-Depending on what kind of visitors you have or expect,
+Depending on what kind of visitors you have or expect the bounce rate will vary.

 1. Place your offer on top